biobureaubiotech/goldenMusselGender/lab_book.md

    This warning was raised due to the CROP command, so it is only an artefact and it shouldn't concern us.

-All the html files can be found at
+All the html files containing the FASTQC analysis of the quality controled data can be found at the folder "FASTQC/after_trimmomatic"